Judge blocks Florida governor’s order banning mask mandates - The Boston Globe

-FORT LAUDERDALE, Fla.
-(AP) — School districts in Florida may impose mask mandates, a judge said Friday, ruling that Gov. Ron DeSantis overstepped his authority by issuing an executive order banning the mandates.
+FORT LAUDERDALE, Fla. — Florida school districts can legally require their students to wear masks to prevent the spread of COVID-19, a judge ruled Friday, saying Governor Ron DeSantis overstepped his authority when he issued an executive order banning such mandates.

-His decision came after a three-day virtual hearing, and after at least 10 Florida school boards voted to defy DeSantis and impose mask requirements with no parental opt-out.
+His decision came after a three-day virtual hearing, and after 10 Florida school boards voted to defy DeSantis and impose mask requirements with no parental opt-out.
+Districts that have done so include Miami, Fort Lauderdale, Orlando, Tampa, Jacksonville, West Palm Beach, and others.
+Cooper’s ruling will not go into effect until it is put into writing, which the judge asked the parents’ lawyers to complete by Monday.

 Advertisement

+The law “doesn’t ban mask mandates at all,” Cooper said during a two-hour hearing that was conducted online because of the resurgent pandemic.
+“It doesn’t require that a mask mandate must include a parental opt-out at all.”

 The judge also noted that two Florida Supreme Court decisions from 1914 and 1939 found that individual rights are limited by their impact on the rights of others.
-For example, he said, adults have the right to drink alcohol but not to drive drunk.
+For example, he said, adults have the right to drink alcohol but not to drive drunk, because that endangers others.
 There is a right to free speech, but not to harass or threaten others or yell “fire” in a crowded theater, he said.

-“We don’t have that right because exercising the right in that way is harmful or potentially harmful to other people," Cooper said.
-He added that the law "is full of examples of rights that are limited (when) the good of others ... would be adversely affected by those rights.”

-DeSantis has dismissed the masking recommendation of the Centers for Disease Control and Prevention as not applicable to Florida, but Cooper cited numerous Florida laws and statutes covering health care in nursing homes, prisons and elsewhere that say state decision-makers should give great weight to CDC guidelines.

 Advertisement